clementgallet/libTAS/docs/guides/how.md

 * Special segments (`[vsyscall]`, `[vectors]`, `[vvar]`, `[vdso]`)
-* Our reserved segment that is used for the altstack (as well as other stuff that we want them to be unaffected by savestates)
+* Our reserved segment that is used for the altstack (as well as other stuff that we want to be unaffected by savestates)
 * Segments that can't be given read/write permission
 * File-segments that don't have write protection
 * Shared memory segments (this is definitively a TODO to handle this)